 What to Pack

 If you plan on spending most of your time in Salt Lake City itself, you won't need much more than a few layers of clothes—including a winter coat for nighttime adventures.
-The mountainous regions to the north of the city get much colder and snower sooner than the city itself, so if planning hiking or outdoor exploring, bring thermal undergarments, hiking boots, and gloves.
-Pack an umbrella and raincoat in case of a sudden storm even though you won't likely get soaked if you're caught in an SLC rain shower.
+The mountainous regions to the north of the city get much colder and snowier sooner than the city itself, so if you'll be spending a lot of time outdoors, bring thermal undergarments, hiking boots, and gloves.
+Pack an umbrella and raincoat in case of a sudden storm.

 November Events in Salt Lake City

 From taking down the remnants of Halloween decorations over the first weekend of the month to gearing up for the rest of the holiday season at its end, November is full of fun events in Salt Lake City.

 - Pumpkin Smash at Cornbelly's: On Friday and Saturday, November 1 and 2, 2019, you can head up to this amusement park and farm in Thanksgiving Point to smash all the pumpkins featured in this year's attraction.

 - Jewish Arts Festival: This year, you can head over to the I.J. and Jeanne Wagner Jewish Community Center in Salt Lake City on November 9 for the "Jewish-Italian Connection."
 November 16 is an evening of music, arts, and photography with Israeli singer-songwriter Roy Dahan.

 - Illuminate Salt Lake Festival: The third edition of this annual community art event will take place November 9 and 10, 2019, and will feature installations from more than 30 artists as well as live music and performances, kids activities, a short film festival, interactive light demonstrations, and virtual reality displays.

 - Simple Treasures Holiday Market: Explore thousands of handmade crafts, decorations, and art in over 160 booths at the Legacy Events Center in Farmington on November 6 to 9, 2019 featuring the top crafters from the state.
 Credit cards are accepted.

 - Thanksgiving Day Races: South Davis Recreation Center in Bountiful, Utah, hosts the annual charity races—including a Turkey (adult) 10K, Family (all) 5K, and Gobbler (kids) 1K—on Thanksgiving Day, November 28, 2019, starting at 8 a.m.

 November Travel Tips